News & Events

 Members of the Pretty Grim Border Morris in action

-(Other musical events, managed by the Brook Farm Residents Association will take place, on Saxmundham Town Council's Memorial Field, only two minutes walk from the Fromus Centre.
+This music and dance entertainment will form an integral part of the Sax Music Festival, organised by the Brook Farm Residents Association. with SADCIC as a main sponsor.
+Other musical events, managed by the Brook Farm Residents Association will take place, on Saxmundham Town Council's Memorial Field, only two minutes walk from the Fromus Centre.
 Earlier in the day there will be music workshops for the youth of the town but, from 4pm until 10pm, there will be visiting bands culminating in a showcase finale featuring the Beach Boys national UK tribute band.

 - The Saxmundham & District Community Interest Company (SADCIC) and Suffolk County Council sign Memorandum of Understanding